Dolichomps/dolichomps.github.io/_posts/2017-4-20-creating-a-first-person-controller-in-ue4.md

 coverPhoto: http://ozgrozer.com/content/images/2016/06/startSSL.jpg
 ---

 As the first in hopefully a series of tutorials I wanted to set up a base project for those who may want to follow along.
-To start with we are going to make a fisrt person controller using blueprints as I feel that it will help familiarize new users with the blueprint editor while still creating something of use.
+To start with we are going to make a first person controller using blueprints as I feel that it will help familiarize new users with the blueprint editor while still creating something of use.
 This tutorial will contain the following:

  1. [Setting up a blank project](#blank)
  2. [Setting up player inputs](#inputs)